dipkasyap/Calculator/README.md

  - **`COCOAPODS`** - [COCOAPODS](https://cocoapods.org) is a dependency manager for Swift and Objective-C Cocoa projects.
  - **`Quick`** - [Quick/Quick](https://github.com/Quick/Quick) is testing framework in swift
  - **`Nimble`** - [Quick/Nimble](https://github.com/Quick/Nimble) is Matcher Framework for Swift to pair with Quick

+## Limitations/TODO
+- Sequential calculation is not supporte.
+- Clearing last entered mumber in the middle of calculation is not supported.